Lyon-CHEN/NetworkAnalysis/README.md

 ## Todo list
 - [ ] Add WiFi security detection function, such as encryption method, weak password detection, etc.
 - [ ] Add port scanning, and identify the port service protol, like Http/Https, SSH, Bonjour, Samba...
-- [ ] Through the speed test site selection, the list of nearby SpeedTest servers has been obtained through API
+- [ ] Add Speed Test Location Selector, So you can choose the nearest SpeedTest Servers or the server which your want to run speed test.
+The server list can obtail according to geographic informationhas.
 - [ ] Improving UI

 ***